 The University operates degree centers at Steilacoom, Lynnwood, SeaTac, Yakima, Wenatchee and Moses Lake, where bachelor’s degrees, master’s degrees and upper-division courses are offered and designed to meet the needs of place- and time-bound students.
 Approved degree programs being offered include:

 Degree Programs B.S.
 Accounting B.S.
 Business Administration B.A.
-Law & Justice Master of Professional Accountancy (M.P.A. begins fall 2001) Certificate and Minors Certificate: Supply Chain Management Minors: Business Administration, Law & Justice, Personal Computer Applications, Psychology
+Law & Justice Master of Professional Accountancy Certificate and Minors Certificate: Supply Chain Management Minors: Business Administration, Law & Justice, Personal Computer Applications, Psychology

 Courses Leading to a Degree* Accounting courses leading to a B.S.
 Business Administration courses leading to a B.S.
 Flight Technology courses leading to a B.S

 Degree Programs B.S.
 Accounting B.S.
 Business Administration B.S.
 Business Education B.S.
 Community Health/Chemical Dependency Specialization B.A.Ed.
-Early Childhood Education B.A.
+Early Childhood Education/Elementary Education* B.A.
 Law & Justice M.S.
-Organization Development Minors Business Administration, Elementary Education, Law & Justice, Personal Computer Applications, Psychology
+Organization Development *Early Childhood Education Major requires a dual major in Elementary Education at SeaTac Minors Business Administration, Elementary Education, Law & Justice, Personal Computer Applications, Psychology

 Degree Programs B.S.
 Community Health/Chemical Dependency Specialization B.S.
 Electronic Engineering Technology (Puyallup) B.A.
 Law & Justice M.S.
 Engineering Technology (Puyallup) Minor Law & Justice